 Within the energy sector, Michael helps clients navigate through the permitting and siting processes of such infrastructure projects as natural gas transmission pipelines, electricity transmission lines, combined cycle natural gas EGUs, and solar facilities.

-Michael is the Vice Chair of the Environmental Law Section of the New Jersey State Bar Association.
+Michael is the Chair of the Environmental Law Section of the New Jersey State Bar Association.
 He is also an active member of the Justice Stewart G. Pollock Environmental Inn of Court.
 He previously taught the “Legal Environment of Business” to graduate students as an adjunct professor at Seton Hall University’s Stillman School of Business.

 Prior to attending law school, Michael worked as an environmental engineer specializing in environmental due diligence and regulatory compliance.
 Before joining CSG, Michael was an associate in the environmental practice group of Carter Ledyard & Milburn.